iamgbsmith/til/xcode/hide-the-dock-icon-and-main-window-for-your-application.md

-# Hide The Dock Icon And Main Window
+# Hide The Dock Icon And Main Window For Your Application

 You might want to hide the dock icon and main window when developing macOS menubar applications.